lloydmeta/lb-src-ranger-k8s/README.md

 A k8s CRD that tends to the `loadBalancerSourceRanges` of your `LoadBalancer` services by sourcing the IPs from a list of URLs that you specify, targeting your services via labels.

-The URLs should return a list newline-separated CIDRs.
+The URLs should each return a list newline-separated CIDRs.

 ## Install